OpenLMIS/openlmis-ref-distro/README.md

 	* if you ran `docker-compose up` _note_ the absence of `-d`, then interupt the application with `Ctrl-C`, and perform cleanup by removing containers.
 See our [docker cheat sheet](https://openlmis.atlassian.net/wiki/x/PwBIAw) for help on manually removing containers.

-## Demo Data (new way)
+## Demo Data

-For some services it's possible to load demo data using an environment variable.
+It's possible to load demo data using an environment variable.
 This variable is called `spring.profiles.active`.
 When this environment has as one of it's values `demo-data`, then the demo data for the service will be loaded.
-This variable may be set in the
-[.env file](https://github.com/OpenLMIS/openlmis-config/blob/master/.env) or in your shell with:
+This variable may be set in the settings.env file or in your shell with:

 ```shell
 $ export spring_profiles_active=demo-data